-(b) Option 2: Determination of Slopes and Configurations using Soil Classification determined in accordance with the conditions and requirements set forth in Section 7.43 Soil Classification.
-Below are the configurations for Type B and Type A soils.
+(b) Option 2: Determination of Slopes and Configurations Using Soil Classification

+(1) Maximum allowable slopes and allowable configurations for sloping and benching systems shall be determined in accordance with the conditions and requirements set forth in Section 7.08 Soil Classification.
+Below are the configurations for Type B and Type B soils.